 Molina is a major provider of Medicaid services in California, and all three companies provide private Medicaid insurance in Michigan, where the enrollment expansion began on April 1.

 California already accounts for more than 20% of Molina’s Medicaid members, and the expansion is already contributing significantly to company sales this year.
-In the first quarter, Molina’s — thanks in no small part to California enrollees, who accounted for 47,000 of Molina’s 133,000 new Medicaid members.
+In the first quarter, Molina’s revenue soared 21% to $2.1 billion — thanks in no small part to California enrollees, who accounted for 47,000 of Molina’s 133,000 new Medicaid members.

 And the profits goose stock prices: